 The vasoconstrictive effects of medications frequently recommended by midwives for postpartum pain relief, such as nonsteroidal anti-inflammatory drugs (NSAIDs), may exacerbate postpartum hypertension.
 Case reports have attributed development of postpartum hypertension to NSAID use in the postpartum period.
 (132) Furthermore, side effects associated with NSAIDs (including elevated blood pressure, nausea, vomiting and headache) are similar to those of hypertension or preeclampsia.
 The mechanism by which NSAIDs increase blood pressure is unknown.
-Careful use of NSAIDs for management of postpartum pain, including ibuprofen, naproxen and diclofenac is warranted in women with HDP.
+Careful use of NSAIDs for management of postpartum pain, including ibuprofen, naproxen and diclofenac is warranted in clients with HDP.
 A Cochrane review evaluating use of acetaminophen for the relief of postpartum perineal pain concluded that 500 to 1000 mg acetaminophen was generally effective for reducing pain, though studies tended to be old, of low quality and provided only limited information about side effects.
 The review's authors recommend further research to clarify any risks.
 (133) Reviews comparing acetaminophen to other forms of postpartum pain relief are underway.

-Breastfeeding
+Chest or Breastfeeding

-Breastfeeding in women with HDP has not been well studied.
-A retrospective cohort study conducted in Germany concluded that women with HDP were less likely to initiate breastfeeding (RR 0.87, 95% CI 0.78-0.97) than normotensive women, and less likely to breastfeed at one month postpartum (RR 0.80, 95% CI 0.69-0.93).
+There has been little research on the topic of chest or breastfeeding.
+A retrospective cohort study conducted in Germany concluded that study participants with HDP were less likely to initiate breastfeeding (RR 0.87, 95% CI 0.78-0.97) than normotensive participants, and less likely to breastfeed at one month postpartum (RR 0.80, 95% CI 0.69-0.93).
 No difference between groups was found at 3 months postpartum.
 Authors attributed decreased likelihood of breastfeeding to increased rates of prematurity in the HDP group.
 (134)

-Postpartum use of antihypertensives may be an additional consideration for breastfeeding women.
-Although an accurate estimation of drug passage into breast milk is difficult to estimate, many antihypertensive agents used in routine practice are considered safe for use during breastfeeding.
+Postpartum use of antihypertensives may be an additional consideration for chest or breastfeeding clients.
+Although an accurate estimation of drug passage into breast milk is difficult to estimate, many antihypertensive agents used in routine practice are considered safe for use during lactation.
 (9,10)